-In regards to panel length, it is important to be aware that longer standing seam metal panels require consideration during the design process to account for greater contraction and expansion.
+In regards to panel length, it is important to be aware that longer standing seam metal panels require consideration during the design process to account for greater contraction and expansion of metal.

 Did you know?
 Both, longer and wider standing seam metal panels may benefit from being made out of thicker metal such 24 or 22 gauge steel, or thicker aluminum coil.

 A mid-panel rib-stiffening applied during fabrication process could help add more structural integrity and help prevent oil canning of the panels.